Theaflavin

 What happens if you drink black tea everyday?

 Drinking large amounts of black tea, or more than four or five cups a day, may cause health problems.
 That's mostly because of caffeine-related side effects.
-Side effects of black tea (most often in high amounts) may include: Anxiety and difficulty sleeping.
+Side effects of black tea (most often in high amounts) may include: Stress and difficulty sleeping.

 Is black tea bad for your liver?

 The researchers also noted what type of tea the people drank, including herbal, green or black.
-Overall, frequent herbal tea and coffee drinking appeared to have a protective effect on the liver and prevent scarring among those who had not yet developed any obvious signs of liver disease, researchers said.
+Overall, frequent herbal tea and coffee drinking appeared to have a protective effect on the liver and prevent scarring among those who had not yet developed any obvious signs of liver condition, researchers said.

 Is black tea good for skin?